Budibase/website/content/blog/tutorials/sql-gui.md

 * **Ease of use** - how complex the interface is.
 * **Customization** - if it’s possible to add new features to it via plugins, or even editing the source code.
 * **Reliability** - if the tool works all the time or if it breaks.

+You might also like our round-up of [open-source form builders](https://budibase.com/blog/open-source-form-builder/).

 ## How do you create a GUI?